LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 them and helpful information about getting started are provided in the sections that follow.

-* We use our `Confluence space <https://lc.llnl.gov/confluence/display/ASCT/ASC+Simulation+CS+Toolkit+Home>`_ for team discussion, planning, maintaining meeting notes, etc.
+* We use our `Confluence space <https://lc.llnl.gov/confluence/display/ASCT>`_ for team discussion, planning, maintaining meeting notes, etc.
-* Our Git repository contains Toolkit source code, build configurations, scripts, test suites, documentation, etc. The repository lives in our `Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_.
+* Our Git repository contains the Axom source code, build configurations, scripts, test suites, documentation, etc. The repository lives in our `Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_.
 * We use our `JIRA project <https://lc.llnl.gov/jira/projects/ATK>`_ for issue tracking.
 * We use our `Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for continuous integration and automated testing.